Is It Safe to Travel to Trinidad and Tobago in 2026?

 Traveler Impact

-Solo travelers face significant risks from violent crime, particularly in areas like Laventille and Downtown Port of Spain, which are advised against at all times and after dark.
+Solo travelers face significant risks from street crime, particularly in areas like Laventille and Downtown Port of Spain, which are advised against at night.

-Remote workers may find decent connectivity in urban areas, but should avoid traveling alone in high-risk neighborhoods and be cautious about safety after dark.
+Remote workers may find reliable internet in urban centers but should avoid certain neighborhoods due to safety concerns.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Trinidad and Tobago.